Salah-El01/access-to-drinking-water-sdg6/part-2-transforming-the-data/reports/README.md

 - Regional comparison shows that progress is uneven across the world.
 - Sub-Saharan Africa and South Asia are especially important because they combine large populations, major access challenges, and relatively strong improvement rates.

+## Access note

+The original PDF files are stored in this folder to preserve the reporting layer of the project.
+The report links above use GitHub-hosted attachments to ensure the documents remain accessible when GitHub does not render the PDF preview correctly in the browser.

 ## Role of these reports

 Together, these reports provide the formal documentation of the Part 2 transformation workflow.